CyberPhoenixArchitecture/w64dbg/README.md

 ## Limitations

 w64dbg cannot handles more than **MAX_THREAD** and **MAX_DLL** (which is 256 and 64) as it is abnormal for a process to overcome these limits.
 If you want to adjust them, just change the definition in source files and build them.
+By the way, w64dbg will not print out more than 100 thread context frames as the only way to reach that unbelievable number is infinite recursive.

 ## Frequently Asked Questions